 - A Pap test to screen for cervical cancer

 A Pap test, or Pap smear, is a screening for cervical cancer that tests for the presence of precancerous cells in the cervix.
-During a Pap test, Dr. Burt will gently brush a sample of cells from the opening of the cervix, and then analyze them for any abnormalities, such as the presence of high-risk HPV.
+During a Pap test, your physician will gently brush a sample of cells from the opening of the cervix, and then analyze them for any abnormalities, such as the presence of high-risk HPV.
 A Pap test is a quick procedure and is usually done during a routine pelvic exam.
 It is recommended that all women over 21 should have routine Pap smears every three to five years, depending on age and risk factors.